ansys/pyadditive/doc/source/getting_started/index.rst

 Starting a session
 ==================

-There a multiple ways to start a session with the PyAdditive client.
+There are multiple ways to start a session with the PyAdditive client.

 Starting a local session
 ------------------------